Famous authors like Margaret Atwood, David Mitchell, and Sjón are all contributing to a forest of books on the outskirts of Oslo.

 “The room will be situated on the top floor of the library, which is the quiet floor where the special collection of books and archives will be held.
 The positioning of the Future Library room will look in the direction of the forest, which we will be able to glimpse in the horizon.
 We may connect the two spaces with a telescope”, Paterson says.

-“It will be a small, intimate room, encouraging only one or two people at a time, containing the manuscripts with the author’s name, the title of their text and the year visible.
-We will be building the room using the trees we cleared from the forest, still containing the scent of the trees.”
+“It will be a small, intimate room, encouraging only one or two people at a time, containing the manuscripts with the author’s name, the title of their text, and the year visible.
+We will be building the room with the trees we cleared from the forest, and they still contain the tree scent.”